chlxyz/Factor/README.md

 Takes your audio

-Modulates the volume with an LFO
+Modulates the audio with an LFO to create pulsing or wavy effects

 ## + Controls